What Is a Cougar Woman? Decoding a Fierce Modern Trend

 Defining a Cougar Woman

 So, what’s a cougar woman?
-The term usually describes a woman, often in her 30s, 40s, or beyond, who dates or is attracted to significantly younger men.
+The term usually describes a woman, often in her 30s, 40s, or older, who dates or is attracted to significantly younger men.
 Think of a woman in her 40s going out with a guy in his 20s.
 That’s the classic setup.
 But it’s not just about age gaps.
 A cougar woman is confident, independent, and knows what she wants—whether that’s in relationships, her career, or her lifestyle.

 Here’s a quick breakdown of what makes a cougar woman stand out: